Memorials are meant to commemorate the deceased person. They act as historical touchstones preserving information about the departed.

 2. Create QR Codes in bulk

-This way generally caters to people administering memorials or cemeteries, which are popular tourist spots.
-In order to create QR Codes in bulk, you need a bulk QR Code generator tool such as QR Batch.
+This way generally caters to people administering memorials or cemeteries.
+They are usually popular tourist spots.
+In order to create QR Codes in bulk, you need a bulk QR Code generator such as QR Batch.

-By using the tool, you can create the following two types of QR Codes for your purpose:
+It allows you to create the following two types of QR Codes:

 - Website URL: Upon scanning, the QR Code will direct the viewer to a webpage